SDFournier/mvps-template-with-agent-improvements/docs/iteration-1.md

 Documento historico.
 No agregar reglas nuevas aca.
 Usar Good Practices, Playbooks, Contracts y Test Matrix como fuentes de verdad.
+Ver el indice en docs/00-overview.md para contexto historico.

+Historical note: this document is context only.
+Do not use it as a source of truth.

 ## Alcance implementado
 - Auth con sesiones persistidas y control de expiracion.